 This is one of the most popular email management systems online.
 Send one-off email broadcasts, blog broadcasts (automated mailouts of your new blog posts) or setup an autoresponder series.

-The biggest regret I have about my business is not learning how to master email marketing earlier.
+The biggest regret I have about my business is not starting a list sooner.

 This is a WordPress plugin that creates a notification bar on top of your theme.
 It’s a great way to announce promotions and special events.

 Foobar is extremely flexible and even allows you to rotate multiple notifications and target them to different pages.